 - Have the cognitive and technical skills to generate critical and creative ideas relating to patent law and the law relating to undisclosed information, and to critically evaluate the existing legal principles and policy rationales involved in these forms of protection

-- Have the cognitive and technical skills to independently examine, research and analyse existing and emerging legal issues relating to the protection of patents for invention, including standards of patentability, issues of construction and the availability of second tier forms of protection, such as the “innovation patent”
+- Have the cognitive and technical skills to independently examine, research and analyse existing and emerging legal issues relating to the protection of patents for invention, including standards of patentability and issues of construction

-- Have the communication skills to clearly articulate and convey complex information regarding patent law and the protection of undisclosed information to relevant specialist and non-specialist audiences, including clients
+- Have the communication skills to clearly articulate and convey complex information regarding patent law and the protection of trade secrets to relevant specialist and non-specialist audiences, including clients

 - Be able to demonstrate autonomy, judgment and responsibility as a practitioner and learner in the field of patent law.